GloriEvo/GloriEvo/README.md

 <details>
  <summary> <ins> ✦ Interact With Caution ✦ </ins> </summary>

-### I will not friend you if you're on this list
+### I will not friend you if you're on this list.

 ◦ Under 14.

-◦ GenAI users or defenders of GenAI users. (*does not apply to people recovering from AI addictions*)
+◦ GenAI users or defenders of GenAI users. (*does not apply to people making an attempt to stop their use of GenAI, I understand that it takes time and energy.*)

 ◦ Fakeclaimers.
 You don't know what's going on in someone else's head.